PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/face_recognition.en.md

 tar -xf ./face_demo_gallery.tar
 ```

 If you wish to build a facial feature library using your private dataset, you can refer to [Section 2.3 Data Organization for Building Feature Libraries]().
-After that, you can complete the establishment of the facial feature library and the fast inference of the facial recognition production line with just a few lines of code.
+After that, you can complete the establishment of the facial feature library and the fast inference of the facial recognition pipeline with just a few lines of code.

 ```python
 from paddlex import create_pipeline